Background Information on Lawsuit

 In an effort to meet and establish a positive relationship with Mrs. Kabel, the district’s newly hired Chief Operating Officer reached out to Mrs. Kabel on September 26, 2017 and again on November 2, 2017.
 Mrs. Kabel did not respond.
 Sadly, Mrs. Kabel chose to initiate a lawsuit that she did not provide to the district until well after the 2017 general election.
 Until the district was served with the lawsuit, the district was unaware that Mrs. Kabel wanted to collect school district taxes at a compensation rate higher than the rate that was previously established by the Board of School Directors.
 She did not protest, challenge, or make any effort whatsoever to communicate with the district as required by law to revise the tax collector compensation prior to initiating her lawsuit.

-Below, you will find more information regarding the lawsuit, and the historical background of how the district has collected taxes for our residents by using a free invoice maker as a financial tool .
+Below, you will find more information regarding the lawsuit, and the historical background of how the district has collected taxes for our residents.
 It is our continued goal to keep our community informed on this process and how it may affect our taxpayers.

 Update: December 12, 2019